 “I’m extremely happy that they did decide to partner with Touched by Olivia because that was something we wanted to happen,” Ashley said.

 For Ashley, the playground project represents more than just a play space.

 “A part of this whole project initially was to show Kyren that he can achieve what anyone else can achieve,” she said.

 “Nothing’s going to hold him back.
 He can reach for whatever he wants to.”

 Ashley and Jane said they were thankful to the council’s community and social planner, Debra Hilton, and environment and planning services director, Andrew Johns, for their efforts in bringing the project to fruition.

-Ms Hilton said Touched by Olivia had created a Facebook group – Friends of Livvi’s Place Gunnedah – to enable the community to keep up-to-date with the project.
+Ms Hilton said Touched by Olivia had created a Facebook group – Friends of Livvi’s Place Gunnedah – to enable the community to stay connected to the playspace and the families visiting.